 19. UFO Restaurant

-UFO Restaurant has been a King West staple since the 1980s, doubling as a no-frills Vietnamese diner and a corner-store convenience shop.
+UFO Restaurant has been a King West go-to since the 1980s, doubling as a Vietnamese diner and a corner-store convenience shop.
 Locals swear by its pho and banh mi, while the shelves stock snacks and sundries.
 Listed for sale in 2022 at $4 million, the quirky spot still holds on, serving late-night eats and nostalgia to those who grew up grabbing a bite or a bag of chips here.

 20. Good Bite

 At Yonge & Eglinton, you’ll find Good Bite Restaurant, a midtown spot serving up generous portions of omelettes, wraps and three-decker sandwiches.
 Open since 1969, the diner exudes a cozy vibe thanks to friendly staff, making it a welcoming spot for over 50 years.
 This Canadian diner with a Hellenistic touch proudly serves what many consider the best breakfast in the city.
-Whether you’re stopping by for the blueberry pancakes or indulging in one of the heartier dishes like the chicken souvlaki dinner, Good Bite has been a go-to spot for generations.